wasawi/devart-template/project_summary.md

 Current coding progress:

 We are currently focusing in two developments:
-	The client appliaction to handle all visualizatoin.
+	The client application to handle all visualization.
-	The ofxGallant addon to map words to brain space.
+	The ofxGallant addon to map parsed words to the brain space.

 ![Dreamsprawler app](project_images/dreamSprawler_1.png?raw=true "Dreamsprawler app")